Jun 18, 2026 · Business

 FTC Drafts Complaint Against Amazon Over Hidden Ad Pricing That Cost Advertisers Billions

-The US Federal Trade Commission has drafted a complaint against Amazon, accusing the company of concealing critical pricing information from the millions of advertisers who buy sponsored product placements on its platform.
-The draft complaint, which has not yet been filed, targets “reserve pricing”, invisible price floors that advertisers must clear before their bids are even eligible to win an ad slot.
-With Amazon’s advertising business generating $68.6 billion in 2025, the case could expose the company to billions of dollars in civil penalties if state attorneys general pursue enforcement under their own consumer-protection statutes.
+The US Federal Trade Commission has drafted a complaint against Amazon accusing the company of concealing critical pricing information from advertisers who buy sponsored product placements on its platform.
+The draft targets "reserve pricing," invisible price floors that advertisers must clear before their bids are eligible to win an ad slot.
+With Amazon’s advertising business generating $68.6 billion in 2025, the case could expose the company to billions in civil penalties if state attorneys general pursue enforcement under their own consumer-protection statutes.

 Hidden reserve pricing turns every advertiser’s bid into a blind negotiation where the platform holds all the cards.